andywiecko/ECS/README.md

 Sometimes one needs to provide some global configurations to the system (e.g. gravity).
 More information related to configurations can be found at [#configurations](#configurations).
-Assuming that there is defined configuration `SimulationConfiguration`, the system can implement `BaseSystemWithConfiguration`
+Assuming that `SimulationConfiguration` is defined configuration, the system can implement `BaseSystemWithConfiguration`

 ```csharp